-Uncover the top players dominating the music royalty investment landscape.
+Uncover the top players that have invested in music catalogues and currently dominate the music investment funds landscape.

 Investing in music catalogues has emerged as a lucrative opportunity for savvy investors seeking alternative assets.
 Recent acquisitions of both historic performers and the latest chart-toppers’ catalogues have dominated headlines, highlighting the growing fascination for these investments.
 In this article, we aim to provide a comprehensive list of the current key players in the music royalty investment landscape.

 The surge in music royalties’ investments stems from the attractiveness of such investments amid a period of stagnated economic growth.
 To put things into perspective, in September 2020, the US 10-year Treasury yield stood at 0.7%, while Hipgnosis Songs Fund’s (SONG) dividend yield reached 4.3%.
 To find out what is enticing to music royalty investors and the role they play within the music industry, read our previous article, “The Role Of Investment Funds In The Music Industry”.

 While the exact number of funds investing in these assets remains somewhat elusive, there are several well-known players dominating the scene.
 Let’s kick things off with the heavyweights.